Raymond L. Cohn, Illinois State University (Emeritus)

 Immigration and Nationality Act of 1965

 The last major change in U.S. immigration policy occurred with the passage of the Immigration and Nationality Act of 1965.
 This law abolished the quotas based on national origins.
 Instead, a series of preferences were established to determine who would gain entry.
 The most important preference was given to relatives of U.S. citizens and permanent resident aliens.
+By the twenty-first century, about two-thirds of immigrants came through these family channels.
 Preferences were also given to professionals, scientists, artists, and workers in short supply.
 The 1965 law kept an overall quota on total immigration for Eastern Hemisphere countries, originally set at 170,000, and no more than 20,000 individuals were allowed to immigrate to the United States from any single country.
 This law was designed to treat all countries equally.
 Asian countries were treated the same as any other country, so the virtual prohibition on immigration from Asia disappeared.
 In addition, for the first time the law also limited the number of immigrants from Western Hemisphere countries, with the original overall quota set at 120,000.
 It is important to note that neither quota was binding because immediate relatives of U.S. citizens, such as spouses, parents, and minor children, were exempt from the quota.
-In addition, the United States has admitted large numbers of refugees at different times from Vietnam, Cuba, and other countries.
+In addition, the United States has admitted large numbers of refugees at different times from Vietnam, Haiti, Cuba, and other countries.
 Finally, many individuals enter the United States on student visas, enroll in colleges and universities, and eventually get companies to sponsor them for a work visa.
 Thus, the total number of legal immigrants to the United States since 1965 has always been larger than the combined quotas.
 This law has led to an increase in the volume of immigration and, by treating all countries the same, has led to Asia recently becoming a more important source of U.S. immigrants.